margueriteblair/Haskell/plutus/doc/reference/glossary.rst

     Extended UTXO Model
       The ledger model which the Plutus Platform relies on.

-      This is implemented in the Goguen release of the Cardano blockchain.
+      This is implemented in the Alonzo hard fork of the Cardano blockchain.
-      Notable differences from traditional UTXO ledgers are:

-      1. UTXOs carry an additional data output, called the datum

-      2. Validators get to see a representation of the transaction being validated, called the context

-      3. The validator script is provided with:

-          a.
-The datum on the spent output

-          b.
-The redeemer provided by the input

-          c.
-The context representing the transaction being validated

-    forging
+      See :ref:`what_is_a_ledger`.

+    minting
-      A transaction which forges tokens creates new tokens, providing that the corresponding monetary policy script is satisfied.
-The amount forged can be negative, in which case the tokens will be destroyed instead of created.
+      A transaction which mints tokens creates new tokens, providing that the corresponding minting policy script is satisfied.
+The amount minted can be negative, in which case the tokens will be destroyed instead of created.

-    forging context
+    minting context
-      A data structure containing a summary of the transaction being validated, and the current forging policy which is being run.
+      A data structure containing a summary of the transaction being validated, and the current minting policy which is being run.

-    forging policy script
+    minting policy script
-      A script which must be satisfied in order for a transaction to forge tokens of the corresponding currency.
+      A script which must be satisfied in order for a transaction to mint tokens of the corresponding currency.

+    Hydra
+      A Layer 2 scalability solution for Cardano.
+See :cite:t:`chakravarty2020hydra`.

+    distributed ledger
+    ledger
+      See :ref:`what_is_a_ledger`.

     Marlowe
       A domain-specific language for writing financial contract